 Such a shift raises more complex questions about the balance of power and responsibility between Brussels and individual member states.
 The EU’s regional development funding must evolve to remain relevant in an era where climate resilience, technological advancement, and security are paramount.

 The proposal for a Competitiveness Fund represents a decisive moment for Europe as it strives to redefine its economic landscape amid rapid global changes.
-By strategically in growth sectors, the EU could enhance its global standing and adapt successfully to emerging challenges.
+By investing strategically in growth sectors, the EU could enhance its global standing and adapt successfully to emerging challenges.
 However, realizing this vision will necessitate collaborative efforts to navigate existing budgetary frameworks, secure new funding sources, and ultimately ensure that Europe’s technological future remains robust and competitive in the years to come.
-The stakes are high, and the path forward demands not only vision but also collective will and thinking.
+The stakes are high, and the path forward demands not only vision but also collective will and innovative thinking.